DeustoDatacom/BDAP/dataviz.md

 Very strong message.
 Red, bars point down, looks like blood.
 Very evocative, emphasized by the title.

-Rotation: There's still a peak, but the decline is more aparent
+Rotation: There's still a peak, but the decline is more apparent

 Title: To match the main takeaway of the graph